Communication Skills Training: Everything You Need to Know

 If your presentation is well-practiced, your confidence in public speaking will expand, enabling you to pay more attention to your body language.
 Educate yourself on potential presentation mistakes ahead of time.

-Communication is a Two-Way Process
+Communication Is a Two-Way Process

 It's important to remember that listening to the other person is a large part of being a good communicator.
-Learning how to listen attentively and sincerely understand what's being said is a useful skill.
+Learning how to listen attentively and sincerely understanding what's being said is a useful skill.
 To listen actively means to withhold any judgment until you've heard everything that the other person has to say.

 The Famous Dale Carnegie Course